FizzBuzz the ROS2 way

 This class has two functions inside.

-The timer_callback function does the work of publishing the messages.
+timer_callbackfunction does the work of publishing the messages.
 When it is called it creates a string that says "Hello World" and starts counting up with each created message.
-Then it publishes the string with self.publisher.publish() and prints out a log statement with the current counter value.
+Then it publishes the string withself.publisher.publish()and prints out a log statement with the current counter value. - The main function

 4.2.
 Start Counting!